-Lab equipment is essential for homebrewing.
-You need a soldering iron to build electronics, a power supply to put life in your circuit, and some measurement equipment to test/verify its behaviour.
+Lab equipment is essential for home-brewing.
+You need a soldering iron to build electronics, a power supply to provide energy to your circuit, and measurement equipment to test/verify its behaviour.
 This page lists the most important parts of my lab.

-Dynatek is a dutch company and still creates measurement equipment nowadays.
-This model however is not available any more, but its successors are.
+Dynatek is a dutch company and still manufactures measurement equipment nowadays.
+This model is not available any more, however its successors are.

 Rotex is a dutch company, founded in 1967.
 After just a few years they quit producing electronics measurement tools, and focused on manufacturing fluid control systems, pneumatic actuators, valve automation systems and control components.
 They changed their name, however Rotex is still one of their brands.

 During one of the dutch hamfests in 2016 I found this old generator.
 I simply had to buy it, since it perfectly matches my counter.
 Once home, I immediately put it to the test and it still worked great!
 It has a built-in counter, using five tiny 7-segment LED displays, each provided with a small fisheye.
 The generator goes up to over 1 MHz and produces sine, block and triangle waves.
 It lacks duty cycle settings or modulation, but I don’t miss these features that much.

 The Rotex generator has never been as popular as its counter, so probably few exist nowadays.
 I prefer this counter above my other one, which is a Heathkit IG-1271.

 Siglent SDS1202X-E (oscilloscope)

 After looking around for several months and reading lots of reviews, I bought the Siglent SDS1202X-E in May 2019 to replace my old analog scope.
 This is a neat machine!
 It does everything you might expect of a $400 oscilloscope.
 It has a large and clear display, most functions are very intuitive, and it provides more serious functions serial decoding and FFT.
 The 200 MHz bandwidth is ok for most daily electronics jobs.